 Team Members

-Mastering all of this, requires team members to deal honestly with ambiguity, lack of knowledge, and deadlines.
-After all, the main reason for unsuccessful projects is missing goals or failure to define them clearly.
+Mastering all of this, requires team members to deal honestly with ambiguity, lack of knowledge, and deadlines (see also VUCA in Project Management).
+After all, the main reason for unsuccessful projects is that goals have been missed or not defined clearly.

 Our tip: Good resource management will only work together – in the interaction between project manager, team leader, team member and PMO.
 Lay the foundations with processes and tools.

-The processes for resource planning must ensure the involvement of the team leaders in the coordination process between project and line management.
+The resource planning processes must ensure the involvement of the team leaders in the coordination process between project and line management.
 Only by looking at both perspectives, will you obtain complete and therefore reliable resource planning.

 To make matters worse, new requirements for further projects and future fields of knowledge come up at ever-shorter intervals.
 These have to be taken into account more flexibly in strategic capacity planning.

-Reading tip: 6 Steps to Resource Management – Implementing Tactical Planning
+Reading tip: 6 Steps to Resource Planning Implementation

 For this reason, PMO and portfolio managers require even better support in variable scenario planning.
 In accordance with the priorities and availabilities of the coming months and years, they have to decide which new projects to start, and when.
 Some also have to be very flexible in postponing projects and bowing to the new external circumstances.